 Longing for Florence!
-Here are the reopening dates of the best hotels in the city
+Here are the 5 star hotels open in the city

 The temples of hospitality in Florence to experience the city like never before

-The reopening of Portrait Firenze, one of the jewels of the Lungarno Collection Group, owned by the Ferragamo family, reopened, romantically overlooking the Arno river, with its Caffè dell'Oro, the company's Italian bistro, overlooking Ponte Vecchio.
+Also in June, Portrait Firenze, one of the jewels of the Lungarno Collection Group, owned by the Ferragamo family, reopened, romantically overlooking the Arno river, with its Caffè dell'Oro, the company's Italian bistro, overlooking Ponte Vecchio.

-The Helvetia & Bristol Firenze - Starhotels Collezione reopened on June 3rd.
-This historic residence with its timeless charm is located in the heart of the city and has always been a favourite meeting place for travellers and Florentines who can now return to enjoy the delicacies of the Baretto del Bristol and its charming open-air lounge overlooking Palazzo Strozzi.
+The Helvetia & Bristol Firenze - Starhotels Collection, a historic home with timeless charm located in the heart of the city and has always been a favorite meeting place for travelers and Florentines who can enjoy the delicacies of the Baretto del Bristol and its charming open-air lounge overlooking Palazzo Strozzi.

-On June 29th, Villa Cora, an aristocratic residence, also surrounded by a magnificent centuries-old park, the one overlooking the Boboli Gardens, on the hills at the gates of Florence's historic center, will open.
+And Villa Cora, aristocratic residence, also surrounded by a magnificent secular park, the one that dominates the Boboli Gardens, on the hills just outside the historic center of Florence.

-Remaining on the rolling hills surrounding the city, the Belmond Villa San Michele, a former medieval monastery now an exclusive hotel, is ready to welcome its guests from July 9.
-While Villa La Massa has taken advantage of the lockdown to carry out some renovations and make the structure even more beautiful, whose opening on July 1, with new formulas studied ad hoc.
-It will then reopen directly after the summer season the elegant Il Salviatino.
+Remaining on the rolling hills surrounding the city, the Belmond Villa San Michele, a former medieval monastery now an exclusive hotel, returned to welcome its guests on July 9.
+While Villa La Massa took advantage of the lockdown to carry out some renovations and make the structure even more beautiful, it showed its elegant new features - such as L'Oliveto, the brand new bistro, housed in the newly renovated old barn by the pool - from July 29th.

-Returning to the historic center, is scheduled for July 3 the reopening of JK Place Firenze and its restaurant in Piazza Santa Maria Novella, on July 9 that of The Westin Excelsior Firenze, Marriott International group, with its now iconic Sesto on Arno.
+Returning to the city center, July saw the reopening of JK Place Firenze and its restaurant, in Piazza Santa Maria Novella, and The Westin Excelsior Firenze, of the Marriott International group, with its now iconic Sesto on Arno.

-While the reopening date of the Baglioni Relais Santa Croce Florence, noble residence of the XVIII century in via Ghibellina, is scheduled for September 1st.
+While the reopening of the Baglioni Relais Santa Croce Florence, a noble 18th century residence in Via Ghibellina, is scheduled for mid-September.